Z3RO5s/ZerosAi/README.md

 Description:

-ZerosAi is an AI-driven application designed to engage users in natural, conversational interactions and assist with basic tasks such as solving math expressions.
-The goal of this project is to create an adaptive conversational agent capable of maintaining context, learning from user interactions, and providing helpful, context-aware responses.
+ZerosAi is an AI-driven application designed to engage users in natural, conversational interactions.
+The goal of this project is to create an adaptive conversational agent capable of maintaining context, learning from user interactions, and providing helpful, context-aware responses

 Features
 Feature 1: Interactive Chat Interface